Bobby Witt Jr. Preview, Player Props: Royals vs. Yankees

 Bobby Witt Jr. At The Plate

-- Among the qualified hitters, he ranks 33rd in batting average, while his on-base percentage ranks 94th and he is 23rd in slugging.
+- Among the qualified batters, he ranks 33rd in batting average, while his on-base percentage ranks 96th and he is 25th in slugging.

-- Witt Jr. has picked up a hit in 66.7% of his 156 games this year, with more than one hit in 32.7% of those games.

-- In 18.6% of his games this season, he has hit a long ball, and 4.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.